Welcome to Penguins!

-Welcome to Penguins.
-We are Year 3&4 and are taught by Mr Young and Miss Winfield.
+We are Year 3&4 and are taught by Mr Young along with Miss Winfield (M-Th) and Mrs Hall (F)

 Year 3 & 4 home learning